jhcp/piStar/RESEARCH.md

 ## How to cite the piStar tool

-If you need to mention the piStar tool, please reference one of our papers about it:
+If you somehow used the piStar tool on your academic work, please reference one of our papers about it:

 - João Pimentel, Jaelson Castro, Moniky Ribeiro, Alberto Souza, Breno Ramos.
 Creating Modelling Tools for i* Language Extensions.
 12th International iStar Workshop, 2019. [http://ceur-ws.org/Vol-2490/paper16.pdf]